10 Growth Hacking Strategies Every Early-Stage Startup Should Implement Today

 How to Implement:

-Encourage user-generated content, like testimonials, reviews, or case studies.
+Encourage user-generated content (templates, testimonials, case studies).

 10. Leverage Data-Driven Personalization